-Seattle University College of Nursing is dedicated to preparing values-based, compassionate nursing professionals who will serve the health care needs of our community, especially the frail, vulnerable and underserved.
+Seattle University College of Nursing is dedicated to preparing values-based, compassionate professionals who will serve the health care needs of our community, especially the frail, vulnerable and underserved.

 We embrace the Jesuit tradition of developing the whole person and focus on the connections between the practical, academic, spiritual, and humane needs of people.
-Since its establishment in 1935, the college has graduated nurses and nurse leaders who are held in high regard by their communities, employers and professional colleagues.
+Since its establishment in 1935, the college has graduated health care leaders who are held in high regard by their communities, employers and professional colleagues.

 Seattle University College of Nursing is one of the oldest nursing programs in the state of Washington.
 The college has a long history of outstanding baccalaureate education and is steeped in its Jesuit tradition of community outreach and service.

 For over 85 years, we have been educating and inspiring leaders to transform health care for a just and humane world.

 The college provides students with the critical thinking tools and educational preparation needed for professional practice and care for individuals, families and communities through regional, national and global engagement.

 The Bachelor of Science in Diagnostic Ultrasound program of study prepares students for the profession of diagnostic medical sonography.
 Founded on a concentration in basic sciences, the program affords simultaneous opportunities for receiving a liberal arts education, as well as didactic and practical exposure to a range of ultrasound specialties.

 In their senior year, students spend 12 full months gaining essential hands-on experience during a supervised clinical internship.